 Speed Post Delivery

 The post did not get delivered for next 4 days and I panicked.
 I was not sure what to do?
-Is it just the delay or would they have lost my letter.
+Is it just the delay or would they have lost my letter?
 Can they trace the letter if it is lost?
 I was not sure what is the difference between speed post and registered post, later one I had an impression that it cannot be lost.
 Wanted to know if the Speed post is also registered as they charge more for it.
-While all these questions were kicking in my mind, I did a Google on Indian Post and it lead me to a working website, seemed quite updated.
+While all these questions were kicking in my mind, I did a Google on Indian Post and it leads me to a working website, seemed quite updated.

 Speed Post Tracking

 Right in the main menu, it said ‘Speedpost Tracking’.
 I quickly took out the EMS receipt and fed in the no. there into the tracking query form.
 In a second or so it came with the details saying that the post has been delivered 2 days back.
 Now I was sure ‘I have lost it’.
 My parents were already telling me ‘What made you send it by post, you could have couriered it’.

 The website kept me intrigued, so I just clicked some links around.
 And read a bit about the all the services they offer, the mission, vision, right to information etc. There was a place to lodge the complaint with Indian Post where I duly registered my complaint, but with no hope of redressal.
 And then I landed up on a page that gave me phone nos. and e-mail Ids of Speedpost managers at all the post offices that offer this service.